accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 1. Open the PDF file and consult the table of contents or display the list of titles ("bookmark" icon in the left-hand side panel).
 2. Check that the tree structure is consistent (the proposed tree structure represents the levels of titles).
-3. If it is, the test is validated.
+3. If this is the case, the test is validated.

 ###### Test 5.1.3 with Acrobat Reader